hhh0828/ResumeProjectManagement/README.md

 Create Docker based CD.
 Create test code for all the components. so that any change must not make any issue.

+1. build docker image on jenkins server. and push them on the docker hub.
+2. access to the server that will have new image, and create docker container with new image.